I am concerned about having my personal cell phone listed on Amion and for others to see.

 What if I am scrubbed into a case?

 There are multiple peri-operative workgroups working to accommodate this unique area.
-Several features, including automatic message forwarding when marked present in a case, are available and being customized to address the procedural area workflows.
+Several features, including automatic and manual message forwarding when marked present in a case, are available and being customized to address the procedural area workflows.
 Finally, setting different alert types for different urgencies will allow you to determine whether it is necessary to break-scrub to answer a message.

 Will I have to manually sign-in?
 What if I forget?